-SkyLine remains committed to providing the very latest in telecommunications and the most advanced fiber broadband infrastructure across the region and to being an engaged community partner, supporting education, rural healthcare, economic development and numerous charitable and community organizations.
+As we approach our 70th year as a cooperative in 2021, the cooperative spirit of serving and caring for our members and communities remains resilient as ever.
+We are committed to providing the very latest in telecommunications and the most advanced fiber broadband infrastructure across the region and to being an engaged community partner, supporting education, rural healthcare, economic development and numerous charitable and community organizations.